• Courses

 So here’s what was done so far:

 • A Custom HTML tag was created that contains the HTML5 audio player listener.
-I will fire either on all pages or only on those pages where the audio player is present (thanks for the Custom JS variable).
+I will fire either on all pages or only on those where the audio player is present (thanks to the Custom JS variable).
 It’s up to you which option to choose.

-• Custom Event Trigger and Data Layer Variables were created in order to catch everything that the audio player is listener is pushing to the Data Layer.
+• A Custom Event Trigger and Data Layer Variables were created to catch everything the audio player listener pushes to the Data Layer.

-• GA Event tag was created and it will be fired every time an event called audio is dispatched by the audio player listener.
+• A GA4 Event tag was created to fire every time the audio player listener dispatches an event called audio.
 That event tag will transfer the values of audioPlayerAction and audioTitle.

-Enable the GTM Preview and Debug mode, refresh the page with the audio player.
+Enable the GTM Preview and Debug mode, and refresh the page with the audio player.

-Start interacting with the player, e.g. click the Play button.
+Start interacting with the player, e.g., clicking the Play button.
 The expected result:

 • audio event will appear on the left side of the Preview and Debug mode

-• Click it and you should see the GA Event tag being fired
+• Click it, and you should see the fired GA Event tag

-If everything is good, go to your GA Real-time reports > Events.
+If everything is good, go to your GA4 Real-time reports > Events.
 Check whether those events are also visible there.
 If not, read this guide for some ideas on how to troubleshoot.

 That’s it!
 You’re good to go with this solution.
-Just remember, if you don’t see audio events in the Preview and Debug mode, most likely, your player is not built with the <audio> HTML element or is in the iFrame.
+Remember, if you don’t see audio events in the Preview and Debug mode, your player is likely not built with the <audio> HTML element or is in the iFrame.
 Then this guide will not help you.

 Google Tag Manager Recipe

-To save you some time, here is a ready-made GTM recipe.
+To save time, here is a ready-made GTM recipe.
 Click this link, download the file, follow the instructions and start tracking.

 How to track HTML5 audio player with Google Tag Manager: Final words

-So there you have it.
-With a small tweak in the already existing solution, we managed to start tracking a different set of interactions on a page, HTML5 audio player.
+There you have it.
+With a minor tweak in the existing solution, we started tracking different interactions on a page using an HTML5 audio player.
 This wouldn’t have been possible without the brilliant David Vallejo’s HTML5 video listener code.

-Here is the list of items that needed to be done in order to manually configure this:
+Here is the list of items you must complete in order to manually configure this:

-• HTML5 audio player listener is implemented via Custom HTML tag
+• HTML5 audio player listener is implemented via a Custom HTML tag

 • Custom Event Trigger was created that catches the audio events

-• Data Layer Variables were created that fetch the audioPlayerAction and audioTitle values from the Data Layer.
+• Data Layer Variables that fetch the audioPlayerAction and audioTitle values from the Data Layer were created.
 Those values appear there because the listener does so

-• Finally, Google Analytics tag was created that fires every time an audio event happens in the Data Layer.
+• Finally, a Google Analytics 4 tag was created that fires whenever an audio event happens in the Data Layer.
 The tag also sends the values of audioPlayerAction and audioTitle.

 Google Tag Manager Ebook Bundle